-Compare the concepts and measurement of Gross Domestic Product (GDP) in Puerto Rico to the United States.
+- Compare the concepts and measurement of Gross Domestic Product (GDP) in Puerto Rico to the United States.

-Analyze the trends and cycles of real GDP growth in business cycle.
+- Analyze the trends and cycles of real GDP growth in business cycle.

-Analyze the causes and remedies of unemployment and inflation.
+- Analyze the causes and remedies of unemployment and inflation.

-Analyze the basic macroeconomic relationships.
+- Analyze the basic macroeconomic relationships.

 Money, Creation & Control and Monetary Policy

-Explain the concepts of money and interest rates.
+- Explain the concepts of money and interest rates.

-Explain how banks create money.
+- Explain how banks create money.

-Evaluate the effectiveness of the central bank’s monetary policy in stabilizing the economy.
+- Evaluate the effectiveness of the central bank’s monetary policy in stabilizing the economy.

 Global Context: Business Beyond Puerto Rico’s Shore

-Explain the effects of barriers to free trade and the reasons countries impose them.
+- Explain the effects of barriers to free trade and the reasons countries impose them.

-Apply foreign exchange market principles and exchange rate risk management to make business decisions in Puerto Rico.
+- Apply foreign exchange market principles and exchange rate risk management to make business decisions in Puerto Rico.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.